What Happens If I Miss My Company Deadlines?

 When are they due?

-The first set of Annual Accounts have to be filed no later than 21 months after the company was incorporated.
-Following submissions should be filed no later than 9 months after the Accounting Reference Date.
-For more on this check out our previous post on accounting periods.
+The first set of Annual Accounts has to be filed no later than 21 months after the company was incorporated.
+With the following submissions being filed no later than 9 months after the Accounting Reference Date.
+For more on this, check out our previous post on accounting periods.

 What happens if I miss the deadline?

 Your company will be in a similar situation as when missing the deadline for the Confirmation Statement.
-The main difference however, is the company will be liable to pay a penalty fee; these fees change depending on how late the accounts are filed.
+The main difference, however, is that the company will be liable to pay a penalty fee; the amount of the fee depends on how late the accounts are filed.

 Also, penalties will be doubled if they are filed late in 2 successive financial years.